Red Alert Issued For Aviation As Kilauea Spews 'Vog' 12,000 Feet Into Sky

 For airplanes, not only does the ash reduce visibility, but also more importantly volcanic ash can wreak havoc on jet engines.

-As Wired reported in 2014 when the eruption of an Icelandic volcano disrupted air traffic to and from Europe for days, volcanic ash is "abrasive enough to erode the blades of the compressor (which increases the pressure of the air that feeds the jet engine), reducing its efficiency.
+As Wired reported in 2014 when the eruption of an Icelandic volcano disrupted air traffic, that volcanic ash is "abrasive enough to erode the blades of the compressor (which increases the pressure of the air that feeds the jet engine), reducing its efficiency.
 The ash that gets into the combustion chamber can melt, producing a substance like molten glass.
 That then solidifies on the turbine blades, blocking air flow, and potentially stalling the engine."
+(Earlier, in 2010, the eruption of another Icelandic volcano, Eyjafjallajökull, virtually shut down commercial aviation to and from Europe for days)

 Hawaii Public Radio reports that a total of 20 fissures have appeared since Kilauea's latest upsurge in activity became evident on May 3 in the housing subdivision of Leilani Estates.
 The eruption has destroyed 25 homes and covered 115 acres in lava.